rishabhxchoudhary/nextjs-portfolio/blogs/standered-dp-problems.md

 Link: https://cses.fi/problemset/task/1744/

-Given an a×b rectangle, your task is to cut it into squares.
-On each move you can select a rectangle and cut it into two rectangles in such a way that all side lengths remain integers.
+Given an $a \times b$ rectangle, your task is to cut it into squares.
+On each move, you can select a rectangle and cut it into two rectangles in such a way that all side lengths remain integers.
 What is the minimum possible number of moves?

 Solution:

-- This is a variation of the standered DP Problem called "Minimum Cost of Cutting a Rod".
-In the standard problem, we are given a rod of length n and a list of prices for different lengths of the rod.
+- This is a variation of the standard DP problem called "Minimum Cost of Cutting a Rod".
+In the standard problem, we are given a rod of length $n$ and a list of prices for different lengths of the rod.
 The task is to cut the rod into pieces of integer lengths to maximize the total price.
 - The approach used in solving the rectangle cutting problem is similar to the standard rod cutting problem, but with some modifications to handle the two-dimensional nature of the rectangle.
 - Instead of maximizing the total price, in the rectangle cutting problem, we aim to minimize the number of cuts required.
 The DP table stores the minimum number of cuts for subproblems, considering both horizontal and vertical cuts.
-- let dp of size (a+1) x (b+1) with all values set to a very large number (1e9 is a common way to represent infinity in competitive programming).
+- Let $dp$ be a 2D array of size $(a+1) \times (b+1)$ with all values set to a very large number (often represented as $1e9$ to denote infinity in competitive programming).
-- For each cell (i,j), consider two cases:
+- For each cell $(i,j)$, consider two cases:
-    1. Horizontal cut
+    1. Horizontal cut:
-        - For each possible cut height h (1 <= h < i), calculate the minimum number of moves required for the remaining rectangle (i-h) x j and add 1 to account for the current cut.
+        - For each possible cut height $h$ $(1 \leq h < i)$, calculate the minimum number of moves required for the remaining rectangle $(i-h) \times j$ and add 1 to account for the current cut.
     2. Vertical cut:
-        - For each possible cut width w (1 <= w < j), calculate the minimum number of moves required for the remaining rectangle i x (j-w) and add 1 to account for the current cut.
+        - For each possible cut width $w$ $(1 \leq w < j)$, calculate the minimum number of moves required for the remaining rectangle $i \times (j-w)$ and add 1 to account for the current cut.
-    - Take the minimum value between the horizontal cut and vertical cut for each cell and store it in dp[i][j].
+    - Take the minimum value between the horizontal cut and vertical cut for each cell and store it in $dp[i][j]$.
-- Return dp[a][b] as the final answer.
+- Return $dp[a][b]$ as the final answer.

 ```cpp:
 int main()